The Bride Wore Black (Defiance): Plot

 In the meantime, via flashbacks, we find out that Nicky (Fionnula Flanagan) is not a human but an Indogene disguised as a human.
 Hunter Bell had witnessed one of her meetings with Doc Yewll (Trenna Keating) and Nicky, not wanting him to expose her, she killed him.
 Jered witnessed the murder and now that the dead body was found, Nicky killed him too so he will not talk.

 When Yewll finds out about Jered's murder, she realizes that Nicky is out of control and that she is not acting “for the greater good” anymore, as she was always saying.
 Yewll kills Nicky (by lethal injection) because it is the only way to stop her.
 Later, Nolan and Tommy find her body in her car—Yewll made it look like a suicide—with a note that Nicky supposedly wrote, confessing to both murders.

 Meanwhile, Rafe (Graham Greene) realizes why Datak gave his permission to Alak to marry Christie (Nicole Muñoz) and he lets him know that after his death the mines are not going to Christie but to the Iraths.
 Datak, after hearing that, wants to cut off the wedding.
 When he tells Alak, Alak goes to Christie's house to let her know about his dad changing his mind.
 After having a talk with Rafe, Alak decides not to cut off the wedding.

 The episode ends with the wedding and Nolan and Tommy solving the murder case by finding Nicky's body.
-Now that Nicki is dead, Yewll is the one who has the artifact and she hides it so no one can find it.
+Now that Nicky is dead, Yewll is the one who has the artifact and she hides it so no one can find it.